belgski/Belgium/docs/expenditure/government.md

 ![](../assets/debt_spending_time.png)

 A lot of debt will also make it more expensive for the government to lend new capital.
 A new loan is seen as more risky, and lenders therefore demand a higher return on investment.
-A standard measure for this rate is the yeild on a 10-year government bond.
+A standard measure for this rate is the yield on a 10-year government bond.

 ![](../assets/long_term_yield.png)